dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmAccessionNumber:

     :ref:`Accession Number <dcmAccessionNumber>`",string,"Value of Accession Number (0008,0050) in Item of Referenced Request Sequence (0040,A370) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {AccessionNumber}

     (dcmAccessionNumber)"
     "